digitoimistodude/jolliest-vagrant/README.md

 4. Install vagrant-triggers with command `vagrant plugin install vagrant-triggers`
 5. Install VirtualBox Guest Additions -updater vagrant-vbguest with command `vagrant plugin install vagrant-vbguest`
 6. Clone this repo to your Projects directory (path `~/Projects/jolliest-vagrant` is depedant in [dudestack](https://github.com/digitoimistodude/dudestack))
 7. *(Optional, do this for example if you want to use other image or encounter problems with included Vagrantfile)* If you don't know or don't care, don't do this step.
 Modify **Vagrantfile**: `config.vm.box` and `config.vm.box_url` to match your production server OS, `config.vm.network` for IP (I recommend it to be `10.1.2.3` to prevent collisions with other subnets) (**For Linux** you need to remove `, :mount_options...` if problems occur with starting the server.
 Please remove parts that give you errors). **If you don't need to access server from LAN** with co-workers to update WordPress for example, remove completely line with `config.vm.network "public_network"`.
-You may also need to try different ports than 80 and 443 if your Mac prevents them.
+You may also need to try different ports than 80 and 443 if your Mac blocks them.
 For example change the ports to 8080 and 443 (also change triggers accordingly)
 8. If you store your projects in different folder than *~/Projects*, change the correct path to `config.vm.synced_folder`
-9. Edit or add packages to match your production server packages in **provision.sh** if needed
+9. Edit or add packages to match your production server packages in **provision.sh** if needed (it's good out of the box though)
 10. Add `10.1.2.3 somesite.dev` to your **/etc/hosts**
 11. Run `vagrant up --provision`.
 This can take a moment.